juanfresia/coriolis/README.md

 - Setting the `-v` flag will make CORIOLIS generate a more verbose output.
 This will show more information on errors, like why a rule has not passed.
 - The `--timeout` argument controls how many seconds will CORIOLIS wait before forcefully stopping each run of the program under test.
 Using a value of `0` executes the program on 'interactive mode'.
 -  Currently, the languages available are C, C++, Python and Rust.
 Their values to pass to the `-l` argument are, respectively, `c`, `cpp`, `py` and `rs`.
-- CORIOLIS use MongoDB on the background.
+- CORIOLIS uses MongoDB on the background.
 If, for some reason, you want to specify a custom MongoDB instance, use the `--mongo_host` and `--mongo_port` arguments.

 The CORIOLIS repository already have several examples for every supported language.
 The following sections explain how to run several of these examples using the previous `coriolis` command.